Security

 Prompt injections happen when a webpage or third party slips instructions into an assistant’s context, and the assistant follows those instructions instead of the user's instructions.
 All AI chat systems face this risk.
 Our stance is to assume prompt injections may occur and keep you safe through layered controls.

-• Dia won't open or follow LLM‑generated URLs.
+• Dia won't automatically open or follow LLM‑generated URLs .
 Attackers often use generated links to exfiltrate data; we block this class of action.

 • Dia won't allow tools beyond what you intend to use.
 Dia’s chat session starts with no access to other tabs or ability to take write actions.
 Your review is needed to grant access before the assistant can use anything with real-world effects.